|LabVIEW 2016 Help|

 |LabVIEW 2017 Help|

 You can publish a Web service to the host computer, an RT target, or another Windows computer.
-The process you use to publish a Web service differs depending on whether or not the Web service communicates with a LabVIEW stand-alone application.
+The process you use to publish a Web service differs depending on whether it is a stand-alone Web service, which does not communicate with a LabVIEW stand-alone application or executable.
 Also, the lifespan of the Web service differs according to the method you use to publish the Web service.

 |Note For more information about concepts in this topic, refer to the Web services introduction and tutorial.
 LabVIEW Web services are available only in the LabVIEW Full Development System and the LabVIEW Professional Development System.|

 Refer to the following table to choose the appropriate process for publishing a Web service.